Backend

 For a description of the available settings consult Settings.

-You might need to start Celery as well if you want to to run certain commands in the background.
+You might need to start Celery as well if you want to run certain commands in the background.

 For managing i18n files consult Internationalization (i18n).